bavla/biblio/Pajek/R/README.md

 ## orderClu

-orDendro returns the ordering of units according to a dendrograme described in table m.
+`orDendro` returns the ordering of units according to a dendrograme described in table m.

-orSize returns the sizes of clusters determined by a dendrograme described in table m
+`orSize` returns the sizes of clusters determined by a dendrograme described in table m.

 ```
 orDendro <- function(m,i){if(i<0) return(-i)
   return(c(orDendro(m,m[i,1]),orDendro(m,m[i,2])))}